alexmojaki/futurecoder/README.md

   <tr>

 <td>
-Tracebacks are more helpful than usual, with several enhancements including beginner friendly explanations and
+Tracebacks are more helpful than usual, with several enhancements:

+- Highlighting the exact operation that failed, not just the line, using [executing](https://github.com/alexmojaki/executing)
+- Tables of local variables and simple expressions evaluated by [pure_eval](https://github.com/alexmojaki/pure_eval)
+- Suggestions for fixes provided by [DidYouMean](https://github.com/SylvainDe/DidYouMean-Python)
+- Beginner friendly explanations provided by [friendly-traceback](https://github.com/aroberge/friendly-traceback) (shown when hovering over the little `i` icon)
+- Showing multiline statements in full thanks to [stack_data](https://github.com/alexmojaki/stack_data) without showing unnecessary extra lines

 suggestions:
 </td>
 <td>
-Tracebacks can even highlight the exact operation that failed, not just the line.
-They also ensure that multiline statements are shown in full:
+Common mistakes can be caught and pointed out to the student.
+This includes specific checks in some steps as well as linting tailored for beginners.
 </td>
   </tr>
   <tr>